 - Communication was ineffective, both internal and external.

-- Resources were distributed inefficiently, with team members involved in too many parallel projects, or relocated between projects with no schedule in sight.
+- Resources were distributed inefficiently, with team members involved in too many parallel projects, or relocated between projects with no schedule.

 - Key stakeholders were overwhelmed with multiple roles.